When will bars and restaurants reopen? Here are the 12 steps the CDC says businesses should follow

 Within each section is a list of additional steps, including—first and foremost—making sure the establishment is following state and local orders.
 The guidelines also emphasize employee safety procedures, proper cleaning and disinfecting of the environment, enforcing social-distancing practices, monitoring employees for symptoms, and being ready to communicate with local health authorities if new cases are suspected.

 Trust me.
-This all looks better in a flow chart.
+This all looks better in a flowchart.
 You can see the 12-step tool for yourself here.